 Relationship Centered Aphasia Program (RCAP) is designed for clients and their care partners who are able to commit to intense rehabilitation so they may find a "new normal" for communication success.
 RCAP becomes "OUR" program; something shared among everyone involved in the rehabilitation process.

 Aphasia does not just affect the person who has it.
-Everyone in the person's life is impacted and it is important to maintain relationships.
+Intensive therapy offers clients to address communication needs in all relationships.

 What makes RCAP unique?

 With a focus on the Life Participation Approach to Aphasia (LPAA), RCAP offers a combination of therapeutic intervention, counseling, and care-partner training.
 Intensive, interactive sessions with an expert Speech Language Pathologist (SLP) provide communication goals and tools for all language modalities (speaking, writing, reading, understanding).
 The unique approach is asset-based, empathic, expressive, and relational to optimize success for every client – beyond a traditional therapy setting.
 Programs include "real-life" opportunities to use communication strengths and gains with a SLP in places of client interest, e.g., coffee shop, hardware store.

 Relationship-centered aphasia programs are developed to provide clients the opportunity to commit to intense and purposeful rehabilitation.
 Sessions are provided 4 days a week for 3 hours a day, for 2-3 consecutive weeks.
 In addition, it is recommended that clients attend group sessions at Triangle Aphasia Project, Unlimited.
 The luxury of extended sessions allows clients to optimize engagement and consistency.
 The core of RCAP integrates different relationships in your life to enhance communication with more than one person.